open-telemetry/otel-arrow/collector/exporter/otelarrowexporter/internal/arrow/README.md

 #### BestOfN

-This prioritizer randomly selects N active streams and chooses the one with the least number of outstanding items of data.
+This prioritizer randomly selects N active streams and chooses the one with the least outstanding number of items of data.
+This is accomplished using a number of intermediary subroutines, which repeatly get a next item of data, pick a stream, and place the item into the stream's input channel.